-PLEASE NOTE: This syllabus represents a recent term.
+This syllabus is representative of a typical term.
 Because courses develop and change over time to take advantage of unique learning opportunities, actual course content varies from term to term.

 Course Description

 Tibetan language is an important tool of communication to study and understand Tibetan diaspora.
 Our Advanced Tibetan language course is tailored to fulfil the need to acquire advanced Tibetan language skills in a short span of time.
 This course exposes students to advanced literary as well as colloquial Tibetan vocabulary, grammar, and sentence structures, with an emphasis on enabling students to develop literate as well as oral proficiency.
 The students learn modern standard Lhasa dialect, which is customarily used (at least as a lingua franca) both by Tibetans within Tibet and in exile.